SlanderEye Spy Blog 1

 Can you sue someone for Slander?
 Sure, you can sue someone for slander.
 But you need to know what slander means before you can sue.
 Most people simply do not understand what slander means.
 Slander does not mean that someone said mean and cruel and nasty things.
 To be slander, a person has to tell a lie.
 He or she has to know it is a lie.
 This is for the specific purpose of damaging a person’s reputation.
 Suing someone for slander is not something that should be taken lightly.

 This is a serious allegation and if you don’t have solid proof of it.
 Don’t even try to sue someone for doing it because you could find yourself in a lot of trouble if you do.

 How the Michigan Private Investigators at Eye Spy Detective Agency can help:

-The first step in suing someone for slander is to gather evidence that proves they are guilty of it.
+The first step in suing someone for slander is to gather evidence.
+This evidence will prove they are guilty.
 When you are in the court room you will have to prove that the person you are suing directed their slanderous statements towards you.
 It is also necessary to prove that their slanderous words about you are all lies.

-You will also have to prove that the person did harm to you by damaging your reputation.
+You will also have to prove that the person did harm.
+Consequently by damaging your reputation.
 Can you prove that the person made these slanderous statements in front of other people?
 You must provide, in court, copies of the slanderous statements that the other person made against you.